Euvaz/DinGo/README.md

 ## LICENSE

-As of 18-Jan-2022, Gost is fully open to the public, licensed under GPLv2.
+As of 18-Jan-2022, DinGo is fully open to the public, licensed under GPLv2.